plotly/Kaleido/toolchain/README.md

 # Build Scripts

 They are all numbered by supposed order and have a verbose --help.
+These must be cross platform!

 - stages/00-set_version.sh
 - stages/01-fetch_tools.sh